What Is an Uncontested Divorce?

 The third reason that uncontested divorce should be sought is to minimize emotional stress caused two children involved in the case.
 Though any responsible loving parent would work hard to shield the children from any knowledge or exposure to the divorce process, most children are able to pick up on the stress and anxiety coming from their parents and often unintentionally are placed in the middle of their parents’ conflict during the divorce.
 If the parties can bring their dissolution of marriage to a quicker resolution, they can greatly minimize the risk of stress on their children.

 The fourth reason stated above for parties to seek an uncontested in the to the marriage is to preserve their ability to get along peacefully in the future so that they can work together in raising their children.
 Family court judges are very quick to point out to high conflict litigants that there are going to be birthdays, school graduations, weddings, and holidays, where their children are going to want both parents to be there.
 Further, that if the parents cannot stand to be in the same room with each other than they will always force their children to be stuck in the middle of the conflict which will continue to cause unnecessary stress on children of divorce and lead to emotional trauma and unhealthy relationships throughout their adult years.

 Sean Smallwood is a family law and divorce lawyer in Orlando Florida, and he places an emphasis in every single dissolution of marriage case on attempting to resolve the case peacefully before ever allowing the case to see the inside of a courtroom.

-If your desire is to resolve your case on an uncontested basis than contact his office today.
+If your desire is to resolve your case on an uncontested basis, contact our office today.